thephpleague/csv/README.md

 * a simple string
 * an `SplFileInfo` instance

-If for any reason the data or the file does not exist an `InvalidArgumentException` will be thrown by the class
+If the data is invalid or the file does not exist or is not writable an `InvalidArgumentException` will be thrown by the class.
+Just like the loading methods, the `Codec::save` returns a `Bakame\Csv\Reader` object.

 ```php